shty32/shty32.github.io/index.md

 **My News:**

++ NEW (07/2022): One paper accepted to IEEE Transactions on Image Processing.

 + NEW (06/2022): Brandly new character auto-creation framework is about to launch on a new awosome game for global game players!

 + NEW (03/2022): Very happy to be invited as Program Committee (PC) member in CVPR 2022, ECCV 2022 and Siggraph 2022.